Renatosoujr/Renatosoujr/README.md

 Hi friends, I’m @Renatosoujr
-- I’m interested just to lear, I'm beginner!
+- I'm a beginner!
 - My social medias are these:
   - Instagram: @renatosoujr
+  - Facebook: Renato Junior
+  - LinkedIn: Renato Luiz de Souza Junior

- All this is new for me, so have patience.
+It's new for me, we have pacience please.

 <!---
 Renatosoujr/Renatosoujr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.